Sun Honglei: Acting career

-Sun rose to fame for his role in the youth television series Love Story in Shanghai directed by Zhao Baogang.
+From 2001 to 2002, the TV dramas Like Fog, Like Rain, Like Wind and Behind the Glamour were broadcast successively, gradually making the audience familiar with his portrayal of the elder brother role.
 He gained further recognition with his role as a cold-blooded murderer in the crime drama Conquer.

 Sun won his first major award at the Beijing College Student Film Festival with his role in the film Zhou Yu's Train.

 In 2005, Sun co-starred in Tsui Hark's martial arts film Seven Swords.